Soezdemir23/heroes-training/README.md

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.2

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The same Licensing applies as the Angular docs licensing: MIT